 If you are considering moving your medical practice to a different office location, you want to make sure your relocation goes as smoothly as possible.
 You will have to manage plenty of small tasks as part of the move, but there are a few key items you need to move to the top of your list.

-- VERY IMPORTANT: Notify your payers.
-Once you have your new address, you need to notify your payers immediately.
+The first thing you will need to do (once you have your new address) is notify your payers immediately.
 If you fail to notify your payers, your revenue will come to a screeching halt.

 Follow these simple tips and allow enough time for managing your move to make it as successful as possible.